StavrosChatzipavlidis/Flask-based-RESTful-Riot-API-Wrapper/README.md

         - request
         - render_template

-You can install the Requests library using pip:
+You can install the requests library using pip:

 ```python
 pip install requests